UMR-CNRM/UMR-CNRM.github.io/index.md

 * *Generate new token*
 * set this token in any host `.netrc` file:
   `machine github.com login <your github userid> password <the generated token>`
+* tell Git to use the MF proxy certificate:
+  `export GIT_SSL_CAINFO=/usr/local/etc/proxy1.pem` (this path is for CNRM's machines; for HPC copy locally ?)

 To set a new repository on the UMR-CNRM forge:
 ----------------------------------------------